ethereum-optimism/docs/CONTRIBUTING.md

 **Important prerequisite**

-To prevent building issues upstream, you should build the content locally before submitting a pull request: stop or delete the terminal server if it's running, then run `pnpm dev`.
+To prevent building issues upstream, you should build the content locally before submitting a pull request: stop or delete the terminal server if it's running, then run `just dev`.

 - Use the information reported by the terminal to fix any issues (e.g., broken links).
-- Run `pnpm fix` to automatically fix most linting issues (e.g., formatting and style guide).
+- Run `just fix` to automatically fix most linting issues (e.g., formatting and style guide).
-- Run `pnpm spellcheck:lint` to test your content against the dictionary.
+- Run `just spellcheck:lint` to test your content against the dictionary.
 Add new words to the dictionary by appending them to `words.txt`.
-- Run `pnpm spellcheck:fix` to add new words to the dictionary automatically.
+- Run `just spellcheck:fix` to add new words to the dictionary automatically.
-- Try another `pnpm dev` and repeat until no issues are reported ("client" and "server compiled successfully").
+- Try another `just dev` and repeat until no issues are reported ("client" and "server compiled successfully").

 Your pull request should usually target the `main` branch, though the Optimism Documentation team might sometimes ask you to target another branch.